DanialArab/Pandas/README.md

 + This means that when you retrieve s.loc[i], for a given index value, you can’t know in advance whether you will get a single, scalar value (if the index occurs only once) or a series (if the index occurs multiple times).
 This is another case in which you need to know your data, to know what type of value you’ll get back.
 + In pandas, the diff() function can be used to calculate the difference between consecutive elements in a Series.
 This function can also take an optional argument, periods, which specifies the number of periods to shift for the differences to be taken.
 By default, periods is set to 1.

 <a name="15"></a>
 ###  Fancy indexing

 We’ve seen that I can retrieve the item at index 2 with s.loc[2], or the item at index 4 with s.loc[4].
-But I can actually retrieve both of them at the same time with what’s known as "fancy indexing" **—passing a list, series, or similar iterable inside of the square brackets**.
+But I can actually retrieve both of them at the same time with what’s known as "fancy indexing" **passing a list, series, or similar iterable inside of the square brackets**.
 For example:

       s.loc [[2, 4]]

 The outer square brackets indicate that we want to retrieve from s using loc.
-And the inner square brackets indicate that we want to retrieve more than one item. pandas returns a series, keeping the orignal indexes and values.
+And the inner square brackets indicate that we want to retrieve more than one item.
+Pandas returns a series, keeping the original indexes and values.

 <a name="16"></a>
 ### Summary